VeRO: A Harness for Agents to Optimize Agents: Limitations

 \section{Limitations}

 The limitations of this work are detailed in Appendix~\ref{appendix:limitations}.
-Chief among these: (1) budget is specified only in evaluation calls, not tokens or API cost, introducing variance; (2) we do not ablate budget size or compare multi-phase versus single-phase optimization; (3) we lack human baselines for target agents; and (4) public API instability and potential reward hacking via leaked ground truth are not controlled.
+Chief among these: (1) budget is specified only in evaluation calls, not tokens or API cost, introducing variance; (2) we do not compare budget allocation strategies, e.g. allocation across independent sessions; (3) we lack human baselines for target agents; and (4) public API instability and potential reward hacking via leaked ground truth are not controlled.
 These limitations point to important directions for strengthening the evaluation methodology.